Mine Drainage Technology Initiative (MDTI)

 History of the Mine Drainage Technology Initiative (MDTI)

-To combat the long-term water pollution impacts of mining in the coal fields of Appalachia and other areas of coal and metal mining, MDTI was formed as a partnership of technical experts from industry, state and federal agencies and academia who have joined together to combat AMD and related water-quality problems from mining and seek solutions to them.
-There are two major units: a CMS and a Metal Mining Sector (MMS).
-Working groups in each sector focus on Prediction and Avoidance /Remediation.
-An Operations Committee provides overall direction.
+To combat the long-term water pollution impacts of mining in the coal fields of Appalachia and other areas of coal and metal mining, ADTI was formed as a partnership of technical experts from industry, state and federal agencies, and academia who joined together to combat AMD and related water-quality problems from mining and seek solutions.
+There are two major units: a Coal Mining Sector (CMS) and a Metal Mining Sector (MMS).
+Working groups in each sector focused on Prediction and Avoidance /Remediation.

 Acid Mine Drainage (AMD)